Smana/gitops-demo/README.md

 ## Local dev

-We use a combination of virtualenv for formating and linting, then skaffold is used to
+We use a combination of docker commands for formating and linting, then skaffold is used to

 * build the image
 * test image built with structure-tests